Sangeethsajan/Interactive-Data-Vis-Spring2023/README.md

 2. The Time ~ Mode of Transporation data,
 3. The Geography(State) ~ Mode of Transporation data

-For the implementation, the page will contain graphs, which shows the Count and Mode of transportation in different axes and there will be a sliding control for controling the time.
-As we move the sliding controller, The graph will show the count of the mode of transportation at different time.
+For the implementation, the page will contain graphs, which shows the Count and Mode of transportation in different axes and there will be a dropdown control for controling the time.
+As we change the dropdown menu, The graph will show the count of the mode of transportation at different time.
 The same will be replicated for the Geography also.

 ## Sketches
 ![20230418_140058](https://github.com/Sangeethsajan/Interactive-Data-Vis-Spring2023/assets/31395590/0384e54b-c7fe-4bfd-accf-c5607ebc36c8)